1755 Cape Ann earthquake: Earthquake

 Modern research has estimated that the quake was between 6.0 and 6.3 on the Richter scale, and the United States Geological Survey lists it as the largest earthquake in the history of Massachusetts.
 Scientists are unclear on the causes of this and other quakes in the northeastern United States.
-There are a number of old faults in the region, but none of them is known still to be active.
+There are a number of old faults in the region, but none of them are known to still be active.
 It is possible that the Cape Ann earthquake may have been remotely triggered by a larger earthquake in Lisbon, Portugal, a few weeks prior, although there is not enough evidence to prove that they are linked.

 Damage

 Boston and Cape Ann were the most heavily damaged.
 In Boston, damage was concentrated in areas of infill near the harbor; infill is less sturdy in earthquakes than solid land.
 From 1,300 to 1,600 chimneys in the city were damaged in some way, the gable ends of some houses collapsed, and a number of roofs were damaged by falling chimneys.
 Stone chimneys and buildings were damaged in Falmouth (present-day Portland, Maine), Springfield, Massachusetts, and New Haven, Connecticut, as well.
 Some church steeples in Boston were damaged, ending up tilted from vertical.
 Stone fencing in rural areas was damaged.
 Observers also reported that several springs dried up, new ones were created, and cracks appeared in the ground near Scituate, Lancaster, and Pembroke.
 In this last town, observers noted water and fine sand coming from the crack.
 Non-structural damage was minor; residents reported damage to china and glassware, and a distiller lost some of his product after a cistern was damaged.